openfaas/openfaas.github.io/_posts/2020-02-27-ofc-private-cloud.md

 ## Pre-requisites

-* A private or public Kubernetes cluster with at least 3x nodes with 4GB RAM and 2vCPU each
+* A private or public Kubernetes cluster with Intel architecture (ARM is not supported at this time) with at least 3x nodes with 4GB RAM and 2vCPU each

 > Note: if you are planning on using k3s, then you should see the [notes in the user-guide about disabling Traefik](https://github.com/openfaas-incubator/ofc-bootstrap/blob/master/USER_GUIDE.md)